lmc2179/lmc2179.github.io/drafts/sklearn_preprocessors.md

 Creating a subclass is as easy as inheriting from `BaseEstimator` and `TransformerMixin` and writing a couple of methods which might be familiar if you've been using scikit-learn already:
 * `fit(X, y)`: This method takes care of any state you need to track.
 In the scaling example, this means computing the observed min and max of each feature, so we can scale inputs later.
-* `tranform(X)`: This method applies the change.
+* `transform(X)`: This method applies the change.
 In the scaling example, this means subtracting the min value and dividing by the max, both of which were stored previously.

 For example, if you wanted to write a transformer that centered data by subtracting its mean (de-meaning it? that feels too mean), its `fit` and `transform` would do the following:
 * `fit(X, y)`: Calculate the average of each column (ie, take the vector average of `X`).
-* `tranform(X)`: Subtract the stored average from the input vectors in `X`.
+* `transform(X)`: Subtract the stored average from the input vectors in `X`.

 Lets take a look at a couple of examples that I've found useful in my work.